PreciselyData/cloudnative-geocoding/kubernetes/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

 ## Deploy the Geocoding application Docker image
-The Geocoding application is packaged as a Docker image and should be deployed to an accessible container registry, such as [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html) for EKS, or on [Google GCR](https://cloud.google.com/container-registry) registry for GKE, or on [Azure ACR](https://azure.microsoft.com/en-in/services/container-registry/) registry for Microsoft AKS.
+The Geocoding application is packaged as a Docker image and should be deployed to an accessible container registry, such as [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html) for [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), or on [Google GCR](https://cloud.google.com/container-registry) for [GKE](https://cloud.google.com/kubernetes-engine), or on [Azure ACR](https://azure.microsoft.com/en-in/services/container-registry/) for [AKS](https://azure.microsoft.com/en-in/services/kubernetes-service/).

-To build the Docker image, use one of these methods:
+To build the Docker image, use one of the following methods:
 - To build using the provided Spectrum Global Geocoding REST APIs, see [docker/geocoding](../docker/geocoding)
 - To build a custom application using Spectrum Global Geocoding Java SDK, see [docker/geocoding-custom](../docker/geocoding-custom)